 The School of Optometry offers continuing education to licensed optometrists several times each year.
 The offerings carry continuing education relicensure credit.
 The school has also developed courses accessible through the Internet to be taken for continuing education credit.
-Information on standard and online continuing education courses can be found at www.opt.indiana.edu/ce/ce.html.
+For information on standard and online continuing education courses please visit the Continuing Education homepage.

-Inquiries should be addressed to: Chair, Continuing Education Committee, School of Optometry, Indiana University, 800 E. Atwater Avenue, Bloomington, IN 47405-3680; (812) 855-9292 opt@indiana.edu
+Inquiries should be addressed to: Office of Continuing Education, School of Optometry, Indiana University, 800 E. Atwater Avenue, Bloomington, IN 47405-3680; (812) 856-3502 opt@indiana.edu